auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

     console.log('Listening on http://localhost:8080');
     ```

-Each time the API receives a request the following will happen:
+Each time the API receives a request the following happens:
-1. The endpoint will call the `checkJwt` middleware
+1. The endpoint calls the `checkJwt` middleware.
-1. `express-jwt` will decode the token and pass the request, the header and the payload to `jwksRsa.expressJwtSecret`
+1. `express-jwt` decodes the token and passes the request, the header, and the payload to `jwksRsa.expressJwtSecret`.
-1. `jwks-rsa` will then download all signing keys from the JWKS endpoint and see if a one of the signing keys matches the `kid` in the header of the Access Token.
-If none of the signing keys match the incoming `kid`, an error will be thrown.
-If we have a match, we will pass the right signing key to `express-jwt`
+1. `jwks-rsa` then downloads all signing keys from the JWKS endpoint and checks if one of the signing keys matches the `kid` in the header of the Access Token.
+If none of the signing keys match the incoming `kid`, an error is thrown.
+If there is a match, we pass the right signing key to `express-jwt`.
-1. `express-jwt` will the continue its own logic to validate the signature of the token, the expiration, audience and the issuer
+1. `express-jwt` continues its own logic to validate the signature of the token, the expiration, audience and the issuer.
-1. `jwtAuthz` will check if the scope that the endpoint requires is part of the Access Token
+1. `jwtAuthz` checks if the scope that the endpoint requires is part of the Access Token.

-Now your application allows access to different types of resources using a stronger mechanism to perform high-value transactions.

 ## Keep reading